TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 **<a name="grouptmbgpu">TMB with GPU</a>**

-Gavin Fay's experience using TMB with GPU card is [available](https://github.com/TMB-ADMB-Workshops/June2016-Developers-Workshop/blob/master/presentations/tmb_with_gpus/TMB_with_GPU_Fay_20160624.pdf) on the githup repository.
+Gavin Fay's experience using TMB with GPU card is [available](https://github.com/TMB-ADMB-Workshops/June2016-Developers-Workshop/blob/master/presentations/tmb_with_gpus/TMB_with_GPU_Fay_20160624.pdf) on the github repository.

 **<a name="groupxssa">XSSA demo of Sibert</a>**